AliceZhang2017/display-data/README.md

 # Projects Using R
+## Table of contents
-# Prediction project
+* Prediction project
-# Classification project
+* Classification project
-# Analysis for display advertising dataset
+* Analysis for display advertising dataset
+* Plots generated in R by using ggplot